 When compared to other robo-advisors, this one has a larger selection of ETFs.
-This prioritizes its goal of making diverse investment portfolios that are most helpful for you.
+This helps it prioritize its goal of making diverse investment portfolios that are most helpful for you.
 These asset classes were chosen for their low costs and market projections.

-The company's portfolios are meant to increase the money going into your pocket and minimize the investment risk.
+The company's portfolios aim to increase the money going into your pocket and minimize the investment risk.
 It suggests portfolios that help reach your goals 70% of the time.
-This projection is higher than those made by other robo-advisors and traditional firms.
+This is a higher bar than what other robo-advisors and traditional firms use.

 It determines this by looking at the market projections of different investments and build your portfolio based off them.
 This ensures that each asset class behaves differently in various market conditions – this prevents your entire portfolio from tanking if the market behaves a certain way.